-When running some operations, customers using 1 GB instances may see the following error:
+When running some operations, customers may see something similar to the following error:

 "The allocation of an extra 12.0 MiB would use more than the limit 100.0 MiB.
 Currently using 92.0 MiB. dbms.memory.transaction.global_max_size threshold reached"

-A 1 GB instance represents all the resources needed to run, which means the operating system, Java HEAP space, and the page cache are consuming their portion of the instance's resources.
+The instance size represents the total memory available to all resources required, which means the operating system, Java HEAP space, and the page cache are consuming their portion of the instance's resources.
 The graphic below shows how memory is portioned out.
 It is not possible to configure the specifics of how your memory is allocated as you can using the on-premises Enterprise Edition (e.g. you can't adjust the size of your HEAP).

 - OS memory is what is available after accounting for neo4j.